pingcap/docs/dev/how-to/maintain/identify-slow-queries.md

 * `Query_time`: Indicates the execution time of this statement.
 * `Query`: A SQL statement. `Query` is not printed in the slow log, but the corresponding field is called `Query` after the slow log is mapped to the memory table.
 * `Digest`: The fingerprint of the SQL statement.
 * `Txn_start_ts`: The start timestamp and the unique ID of the transaction.
-You can use this value to `grep` the transaction-related logs.
+You can use this value to search for the transaction-related logs.
 * `Is_internal`: Whether the SQL statement is TiDB internal. `true` indicates that the SQL statement is executed internally in TiDB, while `false` indicates that the SQL statement is executed by the user.
 * `Index_ids`: The IDs of the indexes involved in the statement.
 * `Succ`: Whether the statement executes successfully.